amandaklafke92/claude-skills/README.md

 3. Click **"+"** and select **Upload a skill**
 4. Upload the ZIP file and toggle it on

 Not familiar with GitHub?
-Just message me and I'll send you the file directly
+[Message me on LinkedIn](https://www.linkedin.com/in/amanda-esnaola/) and I'll send you the file directly.